google/syzkaller/docs/syzbot.md

 the provided crash report on the provided reproducer on a freshly-booted machine, so the reproducer worked for it somehow.

+Note: if the report contains `userspace arch: i386`, then the program needs to be built with `-m32` flag.

 `syzbot` uses GCE VMs for testing, but *usually* it is not important.

 If the reproducer exits quickly, try to run it several times, or in a loop.